This software requires too many tests!

 Pairwise testing also helps when testing a complex function or API where the output depends on several inputs.
 To see that, let’s look at the Windows function to open a file.

-This function opens a file named lpFileName with one or more of 15 uStyle flags where the flags are a collection of bits (0 or 1 in the table below) stored in an unsigned integer.
+This function opens a file named lpFileName and returns that file in the lpReOpenBuff.
+It can open the file using one or more of 15 uStyle flags, where the flags are a collection of bits (0 or 1 in the table below) stored in an unsigned integer.
 The problem is that there are 32,768 total combinations of those uStyle flags (2^15).
 It’s very unlikely that we are going to be able to execute that many tests, especially as we’ll have to multiply that number by the number of unique classes of filenames we can think of to get the real total number of cases for both inputs.
 Using pair combinations, you can test all 15 style flags with just 10 tests!
 That’s even better than testing all 15 flags separately.

 Here are all the tests: